 How to mitigate algorithmic bias

-Despite the drawbacks of algorithmic bias, modern-day algorithms and ML technologies have the ability to dramatically improve life as we know it, from accelerating medical breakthroughs to dramatically reducing customer support wait times.
+Despite the drawbacks of algorithmic bias, ML technologies have the ability to dramatically improve life as we know it, from accelerating medical breakthroughs to dramatically reducing customer support wait times.
 To do so responsibly and effectively, there are some general rules that builders of ML-powered applications should keep in mind.

 - Before building any system, think deeply about the possible ways your system could fail for different subsets of your users.
 By simply acknowledging the diversity of your audience, you can start to unpack differences between various groups of your audience — which may reveal possible inequities to be mindful of.